Travlars/120-hour-epic-sax-marathon/sudoku.markdown

 ## Fight!

-First of all, we need to have a representation for sudoku boards.
+First of all, we need to have a representation for Sudoku boards.
 Here is one.

 ~~~ {.clojure}
 (board [[5 3 0 0 7 0 0 0 0]